albertz/commandergenius/project/jni/gl4es/README.md

-glshim
+gl4es
 ====

-This is a shim providing OpenGL 1.x functionality to OpenGL ES accelerated cards.
+This is a library providing OpenGL 1.x functionality for OpenGL ES accelerated cards.

+This is a fork a glshim (https://github.com/lunixbochs/glshim).
+Go check this lib if you need things like RemoteGL or if need support for TinyGLES (for 100% software rendering).

+The focusse is on compatibility with a wide selection of game and software, as well as speed.

 Most function of OpenGL up to 1.5 are supported, with some notable exceptions:
  * Reading of Depth or Stencil buffer will not work